 2. “A Very Stony Evening”

 Seems to be rare today.
-Was this the first version of the much more common classic TMoQ version? eBay seller mentioned that it came on blue vinyl.
+First version of the much more common classic TMOQ version and issued together with the folder type version of Led Zeppelin’s Going To California. eBay seller mentioned that it came on blue vinyl.

 3. Busted!
 CSN&Y “Live At The Forum”